Kaimahi Whare Pūtea

 Moderate turnover of bank staff

 Turnover of bank workers is moderately high as they may:

 - progress to management or specialist roles

-- move on to take up other higher-paid positions.
+- move on to other higher-paid jobs.

 Most bank workers based at registered banks

 Most bank workers are employed by registered commercial banks.
 A small number of bank workers are employed by: